solvire/ordo_electro/README.rst

 	git clone https://github.com/solvire/ordo_electro.git
 	cd ordo_electro/

-Don't start activating things until you have a virtualenv set up
+Don't start activating things until you have a virtualenv set up. mkvirtualenv should have activated you already.

 Update your config to point to the right database: